 What’s your favorite part of being an ACJ major?

-How have you gotten involved on campus?
+How have you been involved on campus?

-Quest Freshman Honorary Alpha Delta Pi Sorority Ag Communicators of Tomorrow Ag Ambassadors
+Quest Freshman Honorary, Alpha Delta Pi Sorority, Ag Communicators of Tomorrow, Ag Ambassadors

 "Don’t be afraid to get involved and take advantage of opportunities, even as a freshman.
-Those events and activities will help you in the future," - Paige Druffel.
+Those events and activities will help you in the future." – Paige Druffel.